Denture Cleanser Tablets

 8. How does Poligrip denture adhesive seal out food?

-Poligrip denture adhesives form a physical barrier between the gum and the denture surface.
+Poligrip denture adhesives hydrate to form a physical barrier between the gum and the denture surface.
 This physical barrier serves to help block out food particles from getting trapped between the gums and the denture.

 9. How do I remove the adhesive from my mouth and dentures?